The Japanese Paleolithic Period spanned from about 35,000 BCE to about 13,000 BCE.

 However, for both of these sites, full consensus has not yet been reached in the Japanese academic world on their findings.
 Perhaps, this has something to do with a fact that it is sometimes very difficult to determine whether certain “chippings” on a stone, for example, are artificial or natural―even specialists sometimes disagree over this kind of issue.
 Also, sometimes errors have been pointed out in determining an exact age of a certain stratum.
 And I suppose another reason would be that there are still some people who are overly cautious because they have not yet been able to forget the dark memory of an incident which occurred in November 2000, known as the “Japanese Paleolithic Hoax.”
 In the incident, the perpetrator eventually admitted he intentionally staged the discovery of many Paleolithic stone tools that he claimed were 40,000 to 200,000 years old.
 And later, several sites he had been involved with had their government designation as special sites removed.

-Fifth photo (two photos of the Negata Site): taken by Koji Ikuma with Fujifilm X-T1 & XF 35mmF2 R WR.
-Courtesy of Gansui-ji Buddhist Temple.
+Fifth photo: Two photos of the Negata Site; taken by Koji Ikuma, at Gansui-ji Buddhist Temple, with Fujifilm X-T1 & XF 35mmF2 R WR.